diego-est/prelude/README.md

 All functions should be `[[nodiscard]]` and be annotated with trailing return types.
-If you need to ignore the return value of a function then use `ignored = ...` to explicitly ignore it.
+If you need to ignore the return value of a function then use `ignore = ...` to explicitly ignore it.
 Additionally, the term `fn` (function) should be used in its most literal mathematical sense, for a given input it will always produce the same output.
-If you want to do something that requires side effects then use the `proc` keyword instead.
+If you want to do something that requires side effects then use the `proc` (procedure) keyword instead.

 `fst`, `snd` and `thr` naming conventions are taken from Haskell.
 The motivation being that `std::get<#>` is extremely verbose for accessing the first/second/third/etc members of that tuple.

 # TODO:
-- [x] sensible IO operations
+- [x] Sensible IO operations
+- [o] Add examples
-- [ ] define applicative operations for standard containers
+- [ ] Define applicative operations for standard containers
-- [ ] improve declarative and pipeline-esque operations
+- [ ] Improve declarative and pipeline-esque operations